sheyoshida/unit-3-final-project-1/final_project_descriptions.md

 Each group will have a brief description of its core functionality that we at C4Q can use in the Demo Day booklet and other promotional material.

+Put these descriptions in your project proposal page under the heading "Description"

 Descriptions are limitted twitter-style to 140 characters

 ###Examples: